Who’s who in training

 MEs are experienced GPs with educational and practical knowledge in the general practice environment.
-An ME may also be a supervisor in a practice or a remote supervisor.
+An ME may also be a supervisor in a practice, but not undertaking the role of your FSP supervisor.

 Supervisors are integral to general practice training.
 They’re experienced GPs working in accredited training practices.
 As part of an apprenticeship model, a supervisor is a professional role model for a registrar, helping to lay the foundation for lifelong learning, professionalism and high-quality patient care.